 Instructions

 - Sort through bought chickpeas; get rid of all the damaged ones.
-Thoroughly clean chickpeas under running water (using a bowl, a sieve or a colander; choose the most convenient option).
-Take bowl, put chickpeas inside and cover with water for soaking (use 1 l of water per 1 cup of dried chickpeas).
-I would highly recommend you not to skip this step as in the end chickpeas turn out softer.
+Thoroughly clean chickpeas under running water (using a bowl, a sieve, or a colander; choose the most convenient option).
+Take a bowl, put chickpeas inside, and cover with water for soaking (use 1 l of water per 1 cup of dried chickpeas).
+I would highly recommend you not to skip this step as in the end, chickpeas turn out softer.
 This process should take at least four (max. six) hours.

 - The best tip that I can give you for the smoothest hummus is to remove skin from chickpeas.
 I tend to do this in the middle of the boiling process.
-After cooking chickpeas on the stove for 45 minutes, I drain water using the colander and then rinse chickpeas under cold running water until the temperature of cooked chickpeas is comfortable to touch.
-Now, remove chickpeas skin by rubbing them in your hands.
+After cooking the chickpeas on the stove for 45 minutes, I drain the water using the colander and then rinse the chickpeas under cold running water until the temperature of the cooked chickpeas is comfortable to touch.
+Now, remove the chickpeas` skin by rubbing them in your hands.
 Peeled chickpeas put again in the pot and cover with hot water (boiled separately in a kettle).
-Wait until water boils and set the timer for additional 45 minutes.
+Wait until the water boils and set the timer for an additional 45 minutes.

 - Grind sesame seeds until you have a thick paste.

-- When chickpeas are ready, drain remaining water into a separate cup and let chickpeas cool down to the room temperature.
+- When the chickpeas are ready, drain the remaining water into a separate cup and let the chickpeas cool down to room temperature.
 Place chickpeas in a blender cup, add garlic and freshly squeezed lemon juice.
-Moreover, sprinkle a pinch of cumin to the mix.
+Moreover, sprinkle a pinch of cumin into the mix.

 - Blend all the ingredients.
 Now, add tahini together with olive oil and blend the mixture a few more times at high speed.